 UPS Plant Engineering Systems Engineer in Atlanta, Georgia

-The PE Electrical Design Supervisor is also responsible for supporting project activities including estimating project costs, assisting with or developing schedules, drawings, feasibility studies, and project funding requests.
+The PE Electrical Design Supervisor is also responsible for overseeing plant engineering and process projects and activities including estimating project costs, assisting with or developing schedules, drawings, feasibility studies, and project funding requests.
 He/She creates and sends out bid documents and project manuals, evaluates incoming bids and project estimates, and recommends or awards contracts.
 This position ensures that facility appearance is maintained at an acceptable level for the most reasonable cost.

 Develops projects from concept to completion to meet Operation/District requirements.